 - Ongoing behavioral issues that have not been successfully addressed with a Plan for Success or Support Agreement

-- Ongoing non-compliance with academic expectations (see Academic Commitment)
+- Ongoing non-compliance with academic expectations (see Academic Expectations)

 - Vaping or smoking